 It is especially important for us to ensure that all of the children treated at Newlands Clinic can go to school.
 After all, education is essential for a better life.
 We cover the school fees for orphans and particularly poor families.
-Currently, the school fees of around 130 children are paid.

 Thanks to our hardship fund we can finance life-saving operations for our patients, which are carried out at other clinics.
 A dentist also visits our clinic every two weeks, and provides free treatment for the most urgent cases.

 With nationwide unemployment in excess of 90%, young HIV-positive people have hardly any chance of finding a job.
 With our vocational skills training programme we give patients aged between 18 and 23 the opportunity to train to become hairdressers, tailors or bakers, and to set up their own business.

 Cooperation and mentoring

 Our training courses have given rise to cooperation with other organisations.
 Three clinics run by Population Services International have taken on the Newlands Clinic treatment model in its entirety, while others receive mentoring support.
 Our software ePOC is now also in use at other clinics, where it is helping to improve the quality of treatment.